India should play vital role in bringing back peace in Myanmar: Zoramthanga to PM

-Mizoram Chief Minister Zoramthanga has told Prime Minister Narendra Modi that India should play a vital role in bringing back peace in trouble-torn Myanmar, an official said on Thursday.
+Mizoram Chief Minister Zoramthanga urged Prime Minister Narendra Modi to initiate steps to restore peace in neighbouring Myanmar.

-The chief minister on Wednesday called on the prime minister in New Delhi and they discussed a wide range of issues, including the Myanmar political crisis, he said.
+Zoramthanga made the appeal during his meeting with the Prime Minister in New Delhi on Wednesday.

 During the interaction, Zoramthanga told Modi that India must play a crucial role in restoring peace in Myanmar.